Biosystems-Analytics-Lab/shellcast/README.md

 - Available through https://vcl.wordpress.ncsu.edu/
 - Linux Server - ShellCast uses a custom Linux server to run the closure analysis code on a regular basis.

-NCSU GitHub Enterprise
+NCSU Enterprise GitHub
 - Available through https://github.ncsu.edu/login
-- The enterprise ShellCast repo is also connected to add and push to a remote GitHub (public) repo at https://github.com/Biosystems-Analytics-Lab/shellcast.
+- The NCSU Enterprise GitHub repo is also mirrored to add and push to a remote GitHub (public) repo at https://github.com/Biosystems-Analytics-Lab/shellcast.
 See [docs/DEVELOPER.md](/docs/DEVELOPER.md) for more information.

 ## 2. Architecture Overview